-The MSRD-PCR involved two steps: one, digestion using MSREs and two, PCR (Fig. 1).
-Complete digestion of DNA leads to absence of band in PCR, indicating absence of methylation and in contrast, lack of digestion/incomplete digestion leads to the presence of a band indicating methylation (Fig. 1).
-The optimum conditions for MSRE digestion was standardised by digesting genomic DNA with different concentrations (10 U/ $\mu$ g and 20 U/ $\mu$ g) of six MSREs (HpyChIV4, Hpy99I, BsaAI, AciI, ClaI, and ApeKI) under different incubation period (1 h and 2 h) at 37°C. All MSREs were obtained from New England Biolabs, USA.
+The MSRD-PCR involved two steps: one, digestion using MSREs and, two, PCR (Fig. 1).
+Complete digestion of DNA leads to absence of band in PCR, indicating the absence of methylation and, in contrast, lack of digestion/

+Fig. 1 Methylation-sensitive restriction digestion (MSRD)-PCR. a Restriction map obtained using NEB cutter for CEN2 gene promoter region; the two arrows facing each other indicate primers, and the numbers between these arrows indicate primer location and the MSRE sites circled are the ones whose methylation status will be studied using MSRD-PCR.
+Similar restriction maps for rest of the genes are in Fig. S1. b An outline of MSRD-PCR.
+The horizontal incomplete digestion leads to the presence of a band indicating methylation (Fig. 1).
+The optimum conditions for MSRE digestion were standardized by digesting genomic DNA with different concentrations (10 U/μg and 20 U/μg) thick line indicates DNA; the bulb-like projections indicate methylation; MSRE is a methylation-sensitive restriction enzyme; arrows are the locations of forward and reverse primers. c Gel image of MSRD-PCR.
+The lanes L, T1, T2, T3, and T4 indicate 100-bp ladder, treatment 1, treatment 2, treatment 3, and treatment 4, respectively.
+The areas circled in red indicate T2 and T4, the treatment conditions during which promoter region was methylated of six MSREs (HpyChIV4, Hpy99I, BsaAI, AciI, ClaI, and ApeKI) under different incubation periods (1 h and 2 h) at 37 °C. All MSREs were obtained from New England Biolabs, USA.
 PCR was done using 50 ng of digested DNA and undigested DNA (as positive control).
-Appropriate conditions of enzyme concertation and digestion period for complete digestion were obtained by comparing results of multiple loci.
-For instance, AciI site was present in KU80 and ATM gene promoters but absent in RAD23D gene promoter (Fig. S1).
+Appropriate conditions of enzyme concentration and digestion period for complete digestion were obtained by comparing results of multiple loci.
+For instance, Acil site was present in KU80 and ATM gene promoters but absent in RAD23D gene promoter (Fig. S1).
 Hence, PCR of DNA digested with AciI was expected to give amplification in RAD23D but not in ATM and KU80 gene promoters.
 Though no amplification was obtained from DNA digested for 1 h using 10 or 20 U/μg of MSRE with KU80 promoter-specific primers, a faint amplicon was obtained using ATM promoter-specific primers from DNA digested with 10 U/μg of the enzyme (Fig. S3a).
-However, digestion using 10 U/ $\mu$ g of the enzyme for 2 h did not yield any amplification and hence, this enzyme concentration and digestion time was chosen for further experiments.
+However, digestion using 10 U/μg of the enzyme for 2 h did not yield any amplification and, hence, this enzyme concentration and digestion time was chosen for further experiments.
 Additionally, RAD23D-specific primers gave an amplification with the same digested DNA due to the absence of this site within the amplicon (Fig. S3a).
 This ensured that the quality of the DNA was good and the lack of amplification in KU80 and ATM gene promoters was not due to DNA degradation.
 Similarly, the digestion and PCR conditions for all the remaining enzymes were optimized (Fig. S3).
 MSRD-PCR analysis was done in three generations of the infected plants.
 PCR of first generation was performed using DNA that was extracted from 17 plants together.
-Three sets of progenies obtained from three different plants were analysed in 2nd (G2-I, G2-II, G2-III) and 3rd (G3-I, G3-III, G3-III) generations in order to confirm the consistency in the results.
+Three sets of progenies obtained from three different plants were analysed in 2nd (G2-I, G2-II, G2-III) and 3rd (G3-I, G3-II, G3-III) generations in order to confirm the consistency in the results.